 Artificial intelligence can now be used by the industrial sector to reduce energy costs through optimization, monitoring and controlling energy consumption.
-Most industrial factories and sites are energy intensive, and over 60% have not looked at how they can become energy efficient.
+Most industrial factories and job sites are energy intensive, and over 60% have not explored how they can become more energy efficient.

-Energy usage can be controlled and managed through measurable and progressive energy management processes assisted by artificial intelligence and data-mining.
+Energy use can be controlled and managed through measurable and progressive energy management processes assisted by artificial intelligence and data mining.

-We use data-mining and AI to process information, understand where energy waste comes from and determine how it can be reduced.
+We at Maximpact use data mining and AI to process information, understand where energy waste comes from and determine how it can be reduced.
 The AI then uses that information to manage and control energy consumption and continuously collects more information.
 It focuses on achieving waste reduction by applying processing improvements and supply chain efficiency to meet competitive pressures and cost reduction.

-- Step 1: Through data mining Maximpact identifies process and utility systems energy saving opportunities, process bottlenecks and process variability issues.
+- Step 1: Through data mining, Maximpact identifies energy saving opportunities in process and utility systems, pinpoints process bottlenecks and diagnoses process variability issues.

 - Step 2: Through algorithms, Maximpact minimizes energy consumption by selecting the best operational set point and equipment.

 - Step 3: By integrating artificial intelligence and combining it with the data that has been uncovered through data mining, the system will autonomously manage and control energy usage to maximize efficiency.